ayush4ise/budgeted-attack-defense-game/README.md

   - Defender's Total Losses = 92.215

 ## Doubts/Suggestions

-- The iterative algorithm suggested doesn't work for this estimated utility approach, because there's no requirement for any previous iteration values to be used for updation.

-- Metaheuristic algorithms like Hill Climbing, Simulated Annealing, Genetic Algorithms, etc. can be used to find the optimal allocation for the attacker and defender.

-- We can use the defender's allocations as inputs for estimating the attacker's utility function, for the sequential game.

 - Effect of valuations on estimated utility functions (and results) can be studied.